 PAs must propose Equity program-level metrics with targets in their applications that demonstrate progress toward segment defined Objectives in accordance with Equity principles.
 PAs may also propose Equity program-level indicators as appropriate

 PAs should begin tracking all Equity relevant metrics and reporting on all Equity metrics during program years 2022-2023.
-Note if a particular metric is not being addressed by any PA program it wouldn’t have a value in the reporting.
+Note if a particular metric is not being addressed by any PA program it would be reported as X in the reporting.
+A consistent reporting format should be applied across PAs.

 2.3 Non-Consensus Principles Recommendation

-There was one non-consensus Principle recommendation.
+There were two non-consensus Principle recommendations.

 Principle #6: Target-Setting

 The EMWG members are divided on the approach to target-setting.
+The two option descriptions are presented below, the full rationales are provided in Appendix B, and the table of EMWG preferences is presented in Section 5.2

 Option 1: Targets will be set by the PAs for Equity segment metrics following the collection of the first two program years of data (or a baseline has been set using reasonable proxy data).